opencobra/cobrapy/.github/CONTRIBUTING.rst

 Please use concise descriptive commit messages and consider using ``git pull --rebase`` when you update your own fork to avoid merge commits.

-1. Tests are in the ``cobra/test`` directory.
-They are automatically run through continuous integration services on both python 2 and python 3 when pull requests are made.
-2. Please write tests for new functions.
-Writing documentation as well would also be very helpful.
-3. Ensure code will work with both python 2 and python 3.
-For example, instead of ``my_dict.iteritems()`` use ``six.iteritems(my_dict)``

 Thank you very much for contributing to cobrapy!

 FAQs
 ----

 Q1.
 Why do all of the tests that involve loading a pickled model fail on my branch?
 	A: Pickling is the standard method for serializing objects in python, which is commonly done during operations like multiprocessing.